JKCorder/RMD-for-AppStats-chapters/README.md

 Work to be completed includes

+Change image location for book cover to images subdirectory and move cover to that directory

 All chapters

 Make all figures 100% width to avoid sliders
 Check auto-numbering for all figures and tables (not consistent across chapters)